 - Antibacterial Gel Application.
 After cleaning and scaling your teeth, the dentist will apply an antibacterial gel to the gums and gum pockets.
 This medication aids in removing any remaining bacteria and helps the gums to heal following treatments.

 You may be given a local or general anesthetic to alleviate discomfort during your periodontal maintenance visits.
 Depending on the extent of your periodontal disease and your unique needs, additional measures may be necessary.

 For patients who are suffering from periodontal disease, damage from buildup and bacteria is a significant issue.
 It can cause progressively receding gums, bone damage, and tooth loss among other problems.
 At the same time, the bacteria that are normally present in the mouth multiply more quickly in those with gum disease.
 They can take over and cause serious infections in as little as three months.

 Having periodontal maintenance treatments performed every three months or as recommended by your dentist is essential for keeping the bacteria, plaque and calculus buildup, and other problems under control.
-As a result, you’ll reduce your risk of tooth loss, gum damage, bone loss, and all the other medical issues poor oral health can cause.
+As a result, you’ll reduce your risk of tooth loss, gum tissue damage, bacterial infection, bone loss, and all the other medical issues poor dental health can cause.